mozilla-conduit/conduit-docs/phabricator-user.rst

 directory to your path.
 Note that you can also install the Arcanist apt package, but you may not get recent fixes and improvements.

-If your project does not currently have a ``.arcconfig`` checked into the its repository, you can create one locally, which should look like this::
+If your project does not currently have a ``.arcconfig`` checked into its repository, you can create one locally, which should look like this::

     {